Mindy Kaling Shares A Selfie That Teaches A Powerful Lesson About Fitness

 We've talked before about how fitness isn't a one-size-fits-all concept — it looks different on all of us, right down to the goals we set for ourselves.
 A 2011 study found that people who set a "process" goal, such as improving their form, maintaining a certain heart rate, or, yes, even running a mile, rather than an "outcome" goal (such as weight loss) ended up enjoying their workouts more and stuck with them for longer.

-So, whether you're training for your next marathon or still picking out the right sneakers, take a page out of Kaling's book and pursue the goals that fit you best — and maybe take a celebratory selfie when you reach them.
+So, whether you're training for your next marathon or still picking out the right running shoes, take a page out of Kaling's book and pursue the goals that fit you best — and maybe take a celebratory selfie when you reach them.

 Today I ran a 9.5 minute mile.
 Which is slow as hell but I've been trying to do it for 8 years!
 Hooray for me! pic.twitter.com/Z7AkkPWWrG— Mindy Kaling (@mindykaling) June 29, 2016